-The medical care ratio of the Ohio health plan decreased to 77.6% in the three months ended June 30, 2011, from 82.0% in the three months ended June 30, 2010, due to an increase in Medicaid premium PMPM of approximately 4.5% effective January 1, 2011 and modestly lower fee-for-service costs.
+The medical care ratio of the Ohio health plan decreased to 78.4% in the three months ended September 30, 2011, from 81.2% in the three months ended September 30, 2010, due to an increase in Medicaid premium PMPM of approximately 4.5% effective January 1, 2011, while fee for service costs have increased by only 2.0%.

-The medical care ratio of the Texas health plan increased to 95.0% in the three months ended June 30, 2011, from 90.0% in the three months ended June 30, 2010.
-Effective February 1, 2011, we added approximately 30,000 ABD Medicaid members in the Dallas-Fort Worth area, and effective September 1, 2010, we added approximately 54,000 members state-wide who are covered under the Children's Health Insurance Program, or CHIP.
-Costs associated with our ABD contracts, particularly in the Dallas-Fort Worth region, are running substantially higher than in our other markets, due to both high utilization and high unit costs.
+The medical care ratio of the Texas health plan increased to 93.7% in the three months ended September 30, 2011, from 89.5% in the three months ended September 30, 2010.
+Effective September 1, 2011, the Texas health plan added approximately 8,000 ABD members and 3,000 TANF members in the Jefferson service area, and effective September 1, 2010, we added approximately 54,000 members state-wide who are covered under the Children's Health Insurance Program, or CHIP.
+Costs associated with ABD contracts, particularly in the Dallas-Fort Worth region, are running substantially higher than in our other markets, due to both high utilization and high unit costs.
 We have undertaken a number of measures - focused on both utilization and unit cost reductions - to improve the profitability of the Texas health plan.
-We believe that the state of Texas intends to implement a modest rate reduction effective September 1, 2011.
+The medical care ratio of the Texas health plan fell from 95.0% in the second quarter of 2011 to 93.7% in the third quarter of 2011.
+Profitability of the CHIP line of business was proportionally higher in Texas, leading to a product of revenue as a result of a profit cap in our contract with the state of Texas.
+That profit cap is applied on a product by product basis.
+In the third quarter of 2010, we reduced the accrual for the profit cap, resulting in the recognition of an additional \$0.1 million of revenue.
+The Texas health plan received a premium rate reduction of approximately 2% effective September 1, 2011.